kevin-pannetier/game-of-life/README.md

 ## Implementation Details

-- The grid is represented as a 2D array of cells, each containing an `alive` state and optional metadata such as `color`.
+- The grid is represented as a canvas based 2D array of cells, each containing an `alive` state and optional metadata such as `color`.
 - The `useGameOfLife` hook manages the grid's state, including:
   - Current grid structure.
   - History of generations for time travel.